SEASONS OF DESTINY (BOOK 2)

 As a jane-come-lately student in the schools of Destiny, California, Sunny knew the pain of being behind all her classmates and struggling to catch up.
 She knew what it meant to rely on the kindness and community spirit of a small town to bring her through trauma and loss.
 She even knew how it felt to lose someone, although her losses were not the same as the losses of those who had lived through the fire.
 She thought of her mother, taken by a heroin overdose, and of her sister, Skye, in jail on her third DUI.
 Where there’s life, there’s hope.
 I’m trying not to give up on you, Skye, but you’ve got to try, too.

 Thinking like this wasn’t helping at all.
 Sunny deliberately turned her thoughts to her current project.
-In less than a month, she would graduate with a degree in U.S. history, something her high-school history teacher would find hard to believe.
-Things changed as I grew up.
-I’m so glad they did!
+If all went well, she would graduate sometime in the next year with her bachelor’s degree in U.S. history, something her high school history teacher would find hard to believe.

-She had applied to the California State University system for grad school.
-With luck, she’d be accepted at Chico State, her first choice, or Sacramento State, her second.
-Truth was, she’d go anywhere in the system if it allowed her to work toward graduate degrees and a possible future in teaching, maybe at the college level or maybe in high school.
-My high-school history classes always made history seem like a bunch of boring names and dates.
-If I could teach it the way I know it now, as real people living their lives and making the best choices they could, what a difference!
+She had applied to the California State University, Chico to transfer for her final year.
+With luck, she’d be accepted at Chico State.
+Otherwise, she’d continue in Sacramento.
+She hoped eventually to work toward a graduate degree and a possible future in teaching, maybe at the college level or possibly in high school.
+Her own high school classes had always made history seem like a bunch of boring names and dates.
+If she could teach it the way she knew now, as the stories of real people making the best choices they could, what a difference she could make for other history students!

 She thought of last night’s conversation with her roommate.
-Libby started by asking a question similar to the one Aunt Olivia had posed: “Will you be okay with this?
-It’s going to be hard.”
+Libby started by asking a question like her Aunt Olivia’s.
+“Will you be okay with this?
+It’s going to be hard to see.”

 “I’ll be okay.
 I need to be.
-This paper will finish out my degree and get me started on my thesis as well, assuming my eventual graduate committee accepts my proposal for it.
-The real question is, are you sure your folks are okay with this?
-They run a bed-and-breakfast for a living.
+This paper was due at the end of last term, but Dr. Liu, my professor, agreed it would be stronger if I had personal interviews with survivors.
+She encouraged me to take an Incomplete in her course so I can get those interviews.
+If this project turns out as well as I hope, it may eventually get me started on a graduate thesis someday, assuming I eventually have a graduate committee that accepts my proposal for it.
+The real question is, are your folks are okay with this?
+They run a bed and breakfast for a living.
 Doesn’t seem fair for me to impose.”

 “You’re not imposing,” Libby assured her.
-“Mom and Dad are looking forward to having you there.
-As long as you leave before the rental crush during Chico State’s graduation, they’ll love it.
+“Mom and Dad are looking forward to having you.
+As long as you leave before the new semester starts at Chico State, they’ll love it.
 No worries.”

 “That’s very generous.
 I couldn’t afford to make this trip without their help.”